 - Provide protection from fraudulent, abusive, or unlawful use

-To see more details on how we use CPNI, read the Project Fi Privacy Notice.
+To see more details on how we use CPNI, read the Google Fi Privacy Notice.